Hidden Gems in Lisbon

 Mouraria has a very special flair

-For a long time, Mouraria was the poorest part of Lisbon.
-No wonder, as the neighborhood formed when the Christians drove the Muslim Moors into their own districts outside the city.
+Mouraria was Lisbon’s poor district for a long time.
+No wonder, as the district was created when the Christians expelled the Muslim Moors to their own neighborhoods outside the city.

-Our tip: In the Beco das Farinhas there is a great photo project called o tributo.
-Portraits of elderly residents who have shaped the neighborhood are displayed along the alley.
-A great idea!
+And we even have a real insider tip in our insider tip: in Beco das Farinhas, there is a great photo project called o tributo.
+Along the alleyway hang portraits of the older residents who have left their mark on the neighborhood.
+A very nice idea!
 You can find more information here.

 Soccer in Lisbon: Sporting or Benfica?